aerostack2/aerostack2.github.io/docs/_14_projects/_gsoc/index.rst

 .. check if the project requires a programming test or PR
 .. warning::
-   This Warm-up task is mandatory for all the projects.
+   This warm-up task is mandatory for all the projects.

-In order to apply for any of the projects, you must complete a simple Warm-up for familiarizing yourself with the Aerostack2 framework.
+In order to apply for any of the projects, you must complete a simple warm-up for familiarizing yourself with the Aerostack2 framework.
-The Warm-up task consists of the following steps:
+The warm-up task consists of the following steps:

    1. Setup an environment with ROS 2 Humble and Aerostack2.
 You can follow the instructions in the :ref:`Aerostack2 Wiki <getting_started>`.
    2. Follow the Simple Gazebo Simulation example in the :ref:`Aerostack2 Wiki <project_gazebo>`.